allmende/known/README.md

-# known
+# Known

-Known application for IndieHosters network
+Known application for the Commons Cloud network

 # How to use this image